SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 3. `~` Subsection
 4. `+` Sub-subsection

-The syntax for ReStructured Text determines a heading's level from the order that underlined lines appear in a document, so if you use the wrong level or skip levels the output might be surprising or wrong.
+The syntax for ReStructured Text determines a heading’s level from the order that underlined lines appear in a document, so if you use the wrong level or skip levels the output might be surprising or wrong.